Meonardo/webrtc-audio-processing/README.md

 # What's new in this fork?

 1. Added build script for Android arm64-v8a;
-2. Made more publich headers available;
+2. Made more public headers available;

 # About